 Finally Home’s mission is to reinvent affordable housing for low-income single-parent families and make it more sustainable and accessible.
 They will accomplish this by buying homes from families and renting them out at an affordable price.
 Finally Home expects its model of affordable housing to become more sustainable and accessible than any other model currently available on the market today.
 Finally Home’s competitive advantage over similar organizations is that it will purchase land and buildings from which to build affordable housing.
 This gives them a greater amount of ownership over their communities and the properties in which the homes are located, as well as freedom when financing these projects.

 Finally Home plans on accomplishing this by buying real estate in areas with high concentrations of low-income families who are ready to become homeowners.
 These homes will be used as affordable housing units until they are purchased by Finally Home’s target demographic, at which point the organizations will begin renting them out at a base rate of 30% of the family’s monthly household income.

 Finally Home plans on financing its operations through both private donations and contributions from foundations, corporations, and government organizations.

 Finally Home’s management team has strong backgrounds in the social service industry, with deep ties to families that will be prepared to take advantage of Finally Home’s affordable housing opportunities.
-The CEO of Finally Home also brings extensive real estate development experience to the organization, an asset that will be especially helpful as Finally Home begins its operations plan.
+The CEO of Finally Home also brings extensive real estate development experience to the organization, an asset that will be especially helpful as Finally Home begins its operations.